Crunch-io/ta-da/content/dev/blog/analysing-so-data.md

 ========================================================

-Survey designers often use data structures which make it easy to collect survey responses even if those structures are somewhat difficult to analyze.
-The result is that analysts can be faced with a number of tedious or difficult tasks before they can actually get insight from the data.
-Crunch was developed to make it easier to work with these kinds of awkward data structures.
+Survey designers often use data structures which make it easy to collect survey responses even if those structures are somewhat difficult to analyze and so analysts can be faced with a number of tedious or difficult tasks before they can actually get insight from the data.
+Crunch was developed to make it easier to work with these kinds of awkward data structures and allows you to automate a number of tasks which otherwise take up a lot of time.
 To provide a concrete example, lets take a look at the [Stack Overflow developer survey](https://insights.stackoverflow.com/survey/2017).